-Polk State College uses the services of the National Student Clearinghouse to process requests for degree verifications and enrollment certifications.
-Students may access this information on PASSPORT free of charge.
-Employers, insurance providers, or others are directed to the website at www.studentclearinghouse.org.
-Polk State College does not charge a fee for these services, but a small transaction fee is charged by the National Student Clearinghouse for non-student requests.
-Students can order enrollment certifications through their PASSPORT accounts.
+PSC uses the services of the National Student Clearinghouse to process requests for degree verifications and enrollment certifications.
+Students, employers, insurance providers, or others are directed to the website at www.studentclearinghouse.org.
+PSC does not charge a fee for these services, but a small transaction fee is charged by National Student Clearinghouse.

 Student’s Personal Information

-Changes to a student’s name, Social Security Number, or other vital information require proof.
-To request changes, the student should complete a Vital Statistics Change Form and bring the new Social Security card or other document to the Admission and Registrar's Office, along with a driver’s license or other photo ID.
+Changes to a student’s name, Social Security number, or other vital information require proof.
+To request the change, the student should complete a Vital Statistics Change form and bring the new Social Security card or other document to Student Services, along with a driver’s license or other picture ID.

-The Registrar is also responsible for the use and release of information contained in student records.
+The Registrar is also responsible for the use and release of information contained in those records.
 The College is committed to the protection of student rights to privacy.
 It complies with the provisions of the Federal Family Educational Rights and Privacy Act (FERPA), State of Florida law, and State Department of Education rules.
-Polk State College may release directory information to requesting parties at its discretion and does so for college-to-college business or for official college purposes.
+PSC may release directory information to requesting parties.

-Annually, Polk State College informs currently attending students of their rights under the Family Educational Rights and Privacy Act (FERPA) and the regulations relating to FERPA Public Law 20 U.S.C. § 1232g; 34 CFR Part 99 promulgated by the Department of Education and Florida Statute 1002.22.
-These rights include:
+Annually, Polk State College (PSC) will inform currently attending students of their rights under The Family Educational Rights and Privacy Act (FERPA) and the regulations relating to FERPA Public Law 20 U.S.C. § 1232g; 34 CFR Part 99 promulgated by the Department of Education and Florida Statute 1002.22.
+These rights are as follows:

-- Each student may request that such records be amended if he or she believes those records to be inaccurate, misleading, or otherwise in violation of his or her privacy rights.
-The student must follow Polk State College’s procedures to request a change in records.
+- Each student may request that such records be amended if he or she believes those records to be inaccurate, misleading or otherwise in violation of his or her privacy rights by following PSC’s procedures to request a change in records.
 Procedures vary depending on the change requested.
-A request to amend record(s) should be submitted in writing to the Registrar, and must clearly identify the record and the requested change.
-If the College decides not to amend the records, the student shall be notified in writing.
-Students have the right to appeal by completing a petition with an academic advisor.
-The Petition Committee provides the student with its final decision in writing.
+A request to amend record(s) should be submitted in writing to the Registrar clearly identifying the record and the requested change.
+If the request is denied, the student will be notified along with instructions on how to appeal.

 Family Policy Compliance Office